Tompkins Square Park: Turfing controversy

 In 2019, the Parks Department announced plans to cover over the asphalt lot in the park's northwest corner with synthetic turf by 2020.
 Skateboarders have protested this plan, with TF local Adam Zhu starting an online petition that garnered over 30,000 signatures.
 Zhu and others in the TF community planned a rally to support saving the historic skating grounds.
 Zhu worked with Steve Rodriguez, Carlina Rivera, Mitchell Silver, Supreme, and others to bring awareness to the turfing controversy.
-On Friday September 6th 2019, one day before the rally was set to take place, the Parks Department announced that they intend to keep the asphalt, scrapping plans to put down synthetic turf.
+On Friday September 6, 2019, one day before the rally was set to take place, the Parks Department announced that they intend to keep the asphalt, scrapping plans to put down synthetic turf.
 As a result of the skateboarding community organizing, the asphalt in the multi-purpose courts will not be disturbed.

 Tompkins Square Dog Run

 The Tompkins Square Dog Run was the first dog run in New York City.
 It opened in 1990 as part of a large-scale renovation of the dilapidated park.
 It recently underwent a $450,000 renovation, much of which was funded by the New York City government and fund-raising by dog run patrons.
 It now includes a surface of crushed stone [sand], three swimming pools, a tree deck, and bath areas and hoses to spray off one's pet.

-The run hosts the Annual Tompkins Square Halloween Dog Parade to raise money to help maintain the run.
-This is the biggest dog Halloween party in the United States, boasting an annual attendance of more than 400 dogs in costume and 2,000 spectators.
+For 32 years, the run hosted the annual Tompkins Square Halloween Dog Parade to raise money for its own maintenance.
+The event claimed to be the biggest dog Halloween party in the United States, boasting an annual attendance of more than 400 dogs in costume and 2,000 spectators.
+The parade was canceled indefinitely in 2023 because of logistical issues and permitting costs.